matanox/clojure-tutorial/readme.md

 (.
 Math sin x)        ; alternatively by sugared form: (Math/sin x)
 ```

 Other than facilitating Java and javascript interop, clojure is not object oriented.
-Object Orientation is just one way to model the world and clojure provides for a more natural way of managing state, which we will arrive at later.
-But we can use any Java object as shown above, building on top existing Java libraries.
+Object Oriented Programming is just one way to model the world and clojure provides for a more natural way of managing state, which we will arrive at later.
+But we can use any Java object as shown above, thus possessing an immediate leverage of virtually any Java library out there.

-Similarly to Java interop, when using [clojurescript](https://github.com/clojure/clojurescript), we can also use javascript native functions and javascript libraries.
+Similarly to Java interop, when using [clojurescript](https://github.com/clojure/clojurescript), we can seamlessly use javascript native functions and javascript libraries.
 For example:
 ```
 (.log js/console "Hello World!") ; accessing stuff available in javascript global scope (js/console.log "Hello World!")  ; same, using further-sugared form